Reviews You Can Rely On

 Warmth

-Much of your warmth experience in the La Sportiva Vega will depend on how you fit it, but that's true of most boots.
-What we can compare is the materials and their impact on your warmth.
-The shell of the Vega is relatively thick and protective.
 On the other hand, the liner is fairly prone to “packing out”.
-It will be thick and warm at first but rapidly lose both support and insulating value.
-Upgrade to a liner with stiffer foam, and you will certainly get better insulating value, as well as better downhill ski performance.
+It will be thick and warm at first but rapidly lose both support and insulation value.
+Upgrade to a liner with stiffer foam, and you will certainly get better insulation and improved downhill ski performance.
+However, as we noted above, touring efficiency will suffer slightly.

 Ease of Use

-In ease of use, we look at a handful of random things.
-We consider transitions, getting the boots on and off, binding and crampon compatibility, and sole traction.
-The La Sportiva Vega has average compatibility and traction.
-You can use all the major styles of crampons on these boots.
-Similarly, they are compatible with all common, modern touring bindings.
-We noticed nothing dramatic about the sole traction.
-As compared to close competitors, we appreciate that the shell and buckle arrangement is pretty darn “typical”.
+We also appreciate that the shell and buckle arrangement is pretty darn “typical”.
 Getting in and out and making transitions doesn't require any weird moves or manipulating any very small parts.
-The one weird usability issue — and this is a bigger deal for testers switching among boots than it is for the end user — is that the touring mode lever in the back of the shell is upside down.
-Other ski boot manufacturers set up the ski/walk mode to be down for downhill and up for uphill.
-This lever is backwards from that.
+The one weird usability issue – and this is a bigger deal for testers switching among boots than it is for the end user – is that the touring mode lever in the back of the shell is “upside down.”
+Common convention is that the ski/walk mode flips down for the downhill and up for the uphill, but this level is backward.

 la sportiva vega - the inverted ski/walk mode lever on this boot is a bit unconventional.